 The Problem

 E85/E86 BMW Z4 faces a huge steering-related problem in its lineup from 2003-2009 that has not been addressed or resolved by BMW yet.
-So, for the ones looking forward to buying this car, and want an opinion on how bad this problem is, simply do not buy this model.
+So, for those looking forward to buying this car, and want an opinion on how bad this problem is, simply do not buy this model.

-So the issue is that the steering in the BMW Z4 stiffens up out of now where, and when you look up to find out what has failed, it is mostly your power steering motor that has gone bad.
+So the issue is that the steering in the BMW Z4 stiffens up out of nowhere, and when you look up to find out what has failed, it is mostly your power steering motor that has gone bad.
 And it does cost a fortune to replace it.
-And even then, you do not have any surety that this problem won’t pop up later on again.
+And even then, you are not sure that this problem won’t pop up later on again.

 The Cause